-According to the Gospel of Matthew, as you have read elsewhere in this edition, Jesus is presented as Immanuel, “God With Us.”
+According to the Gospel of Matthew, Jesus is presented as Immanuel, “God With Us.”
 Christmas is a poignant reminder that we are never alone because our God has come to us in the person of Jesus.
 He chooses to identify Himself as One who is with us, who will never leave us nor forsake us.
 He is the one who will be with us even until the end of the age.
 And because He is with us, then He is for us, and if He is for us then nothing and no one can be against us!

 However, that is only part of the story.
 Christmas is not only about God being “with us;” it also about God being “with them.”
 I believe that is the message that Luke is trying to get across to his readers.
 The birth of Jesus isn’t just for “us.”
 It’s for “them.”
 Christmas is not just about us.
 It’s about others, particularly those who have been marginalized.
 When the angel appeared to the shepherds in the field, he said: “I bring you good news of great joy that will be for all people.
 (Luke 2:10)” Good news.
 Great joy.
 All people.